SynxEU/Devblog-Portfolie/README.md

 - [ ] Table for tag
 - [ ] Joiner table for tag & posts
 - [ ] Stored procedures
+- [ ] Convert from CSV files to Database